gcallah/MiscWriting/Empire/empire.md

 It is notable that most of these statuses allowed a large degree of self governance.
 What was not tolerated was directly acting against the interests of the empire as a whole, so that after, for instance, a Numidian King went to war with Rome, Numidia lost its status as an independent ally.
-Naturally, a people could no longer be an independent ally if they were no longer an ally at all.
+Naturally, a people could no longer be an independent *ally* if they were no longer an ally at all.

 An American empire which saw its job primarily as keeping order within its borders would, in fact, be much more open to true localism than is our current regime.
-With our government vacillating between trying to promote some left-wing ideology and trying to promote some right-wing ideology, it repeatedly interferes with local governance to promote the ideology *de jour*.
+With our government vacillating between trying to promote some left-wing ideology and trying to promote some right-wing ideology, it repeatedly interferes with local governance to promote that ideology *de jour*.
 A pragmatic empire would recognize that many of the issues the American Empire becomes involved with are irrelevant to its proper end: maintaining order.
 The Romans would not, for instance,